 The eight annual TrustLaw Awards ceremony held on September 26, 2018, in New York City, highlighted the ground-breaking pro bono work undertaken by lawyers around the world.
 The winner of the prestigious Lawyer of the Year Award was BB2C lawyer Rick Longton of the firm Covington & Burling, LLP.

 BB2C in the Media

 Senior Design Students build sustainable pump for Cambodia—and deliver it

-“In designing their pump, the team aimed to meet or exceed performance characteristics advertised for KickStart’s Super MoneyMaker, but they declined having one sent to them so that it would not influence their own design.
+“In designing their pump, the team aimed to meet or exceed performance characteristics advertised for KickStart’s Super MoneyMaker, but they declined to have one sent to them so that it would not influence their own design.
 The team consulted with BB2C’s engineers in Cambodia to learn about locally available material and received additional advice from groups in Wisconsin, Washington, Australia, and the United Kingdom.
-The final design called for a single cylinder pump, an innovation which differs from the double-cylinder Super MoneyMaker and cuts down on materials, reducing both cost and weight.”
+The final design called for a single-cylinder pump, an innovation which differs from the double-cylinder Super MoneyMaker and cuts down on materials, reducing both cost and weight.”
 University of Illinois at Urbana-Champaign.
 Alumni Magazine

 BB2C’s founder, Paula Shirk, was featured in an interview which was reposted by the Christian Science Monitor (original interview conducted by dowser.org, May, 2011).

 Read the article here: Christian Science Monitor: “In rural Cambodia, water pumps help farmers help themselves”